hellofresh/ansible-consul/README.md

 Requirements
 ------------

- - Developedon for Ansible 2.X but will be compatible with 1.9.x
+ - Developed for Ansible 2.X but will be compatible with 1.9.x
  - Controller should have python-netaddr

 Role Variables